December 2021 Call for In-person and Virtual Research Project Proposals

 - Fellowship funds provided by ACS are only valid during the year they are approved.
 Any unused balance cannot be carried over to a future program year and must be returned to ACS.

 What if Student Quits the Program?

-The participating institution has primary responsibility for the proper selection of eligible students within the guidelines of the program.
-ACS is responsible for the administration of the program and the approval of applications for students whose eligibility is outside the guidelines set for Project SEED.
+The coordinator and/or mentor have sole responsibility for selection of eligible students.
 Students should not start working until the Student/Financial Statement form and proof of family income are approved by the ACS Project SEED office.

-ACS reserves the right to deny funding for any student does not meet the guidelines described above unless prior approval is obtained by the ACS Project SEED office from the coordinator/mentor in writing.
+ACS reserves the right to deny funding for any student that does not meet the eligibility guidelines unless prior approval is obtained by the ACS Project SEED office from the coordinator/mentor in writing.
 If special circumstances arise, please consult contact us at (800) 227-5558 ext.
 4380.